 The roles and responsibilities of Council members and employees are clearly documented.
 The Council's Constitution sets out how the Council operates.
-It incorporates a scheme of delegation, indicates responsibilities for functions and sets out how decisions are made.
-The Council's Constitution has recently been updated following recent organisational changes.
-Directorates have established schemes of delegation, although these require regular updating to reflect on-going organisational changes.
+It incorporates a scheme of delegation and sets out how decisions are made.
+The Council's Constitution is regularly reviewed and updated to reflect organisational changes.
+Directorates have established schemes of delegation, which are reviewed regularly to ensure they are current and reflect any on-going organisational changes.